Hadith are divided into different classification in terms of authenticity. The strength hierarchy is as follows:

 - It is a Hadith that a large number of narrators have transmitted such that it is impossible for it to be forged.

 - This type of Hadith establishes a point of Iman (faith).
-So if something is in a Mutawatir Hadith, to deny it can be so problematic that it can be considered Kufr (disbelief).
+Therefore, if something is in a Mutawatir Hadith, to deny it can be considered Kufr (disbelief).

 - Sahih – Authentic.

-- Such a hadith is used for all aspects of the religion and it is sinful to reject it but may not necessarily be considered kufr.
+- Such a hadith is used for all aspects of the religion and it is sinful to reject it but not Kufr.